-Studies have linked gotu kola with a decrease in many diseases, including congestive heart failure, and one of the positive associations with the herb was blood pressure.
-By relieving tension and anxiety in the arteries and blood vessels, it is able to regulate blood pressure and reduce strain on the cardiovascular system.
+By relieving tension and anxiety in the arteries and blood vessels, gotu kola is able to regulate and reduce strain on the cardiovascular system.
 This protects the heart and prevents diseases like atherosclerosis, heart attacks, and strokes from occurring.

 Enhances Sex Drive

 There is traditional evidence showing that gotu kola is used for an energetic boost in the bedroom.
-Increasing libido is often a side effect of other herbal remedies, and gotu kola is no exception.
-In addition to eliminating mental fatigue and increasing energy stores in the body, gotu kola can also bring some fire back to your relationship.
+Increasing libido is often a side effect of other herbal remedies, and this herb is no exception.
+In addition to eliminating mental fatigue and increasing energy stores in the body, it can also bring some fire back to your relationship.

 Pregnant and breastfeeding women, those undergoing surgery, as well as individuals with liver disease are advised to avoid gotu kola.
 Some common side effects are as follows: